In The Kitchen:

 Rendered fat is a supremely valuable addition to the cook’s store of ingredients, and to the diet.
 We render the fat of our ducks, geese, and chickens.
 Those who raise other livestock are well advised to reserve and render fat from other farm animals as well—tallow and suet from steers, lard from pigs, etc.

 I always process the fat as soon after butchering as possible.
-Rendered fat will keep in the fridge for a long time, and in the freezer at least a year.
+Rendered fat will keep in the fridge for a long time, and in the freezer for at least a year.
 To render duck, goose, or other fat, cut it into cubes about a half inch to an inch square.
 It helps to make them fairly uniform, and smaller rather than larger, so they will melt evenly and quickly.
-Fat from the body cavity melts more quickly than fatty skin.
+Fat from the body cavity melts more quickly than from fatty skin.
 So if I have enough of each, I make them in separate batches.

 Set the diced fat in a heavy pan.
 (I always use my cast iron, as this helps re-season the pan).
 Add a few tablespoons of water to prevent the fat from burning.
 Set it on a very low flame until most of the fat has melted into liquid.
 Strain and store in glass jars in the fridge or freezer.